Without any traffic your business will not survive. So it's important that you learn how to drive consistent traffic to your website.

 When you consistently create great content, Google, YouTube, Pinterest, Instagram and more will reward your account with better distribution of your content.

 Each of these platforms we use as traffic sources has their own algorithm.
 But each one prefers to send traffic to content creators who create great content consistently.

-Here's how to produce great content on a schedule.
+Here's how to produce great content without wasting all day on it.

 I'm not too good at following a schedule.
 I can't imagine being forced to create content on a Tuesday, just because it's a Tuesday!

 I work in batches.
 Batch-work is where you put all of your focus on one task for an extended period of time.

 For example, for a few days all I'll be doing is creating content that I plan to schedule for the coming weeks ahead.